MikeG404/STOCK-MANAGEMENT-FRONTEND/README.md

 - [X] Design Nav and Crud Interface | Outside VSCODE
 - [ ] Handle the navigation between features
     - [X] Add the navigation to the left
         - [X] Add a dynamic link that change the feature section
+        - [ ] Put a base route | Currently we arrive to /dashboard instead of /dashboard/articles
     - [X] Add the feature section to the right
-        - [ ] What data to use in Table?
+        - [X] Choose the data to display in the table
-        - [ ] Make the table structure | Should I use a datatable? | Maybe use a pre-fabricated table
+        - [X] Make my own table component

 ## Libraries
 - React